dgerabagi/aiascent-dev/flattened_repo.md

 # Author: AI Model & Curator

-# Updated on: C19 (Add new A23 artifact for Cognitive Capital Definition)
+# Updated on: C20 (Add new planning artifacts for Mission, Learn, and Homepage)

 ## 1. Purpose